Skip to main content

 Your career

-Previous graduates from courses in this subject area have gone on to work in a variety of roles such as Technical Content Artis , Functional Tester, Lead Environment Artist, Senior Test Specialist and Senior Producer in organisations including Playstation, Rockstar Games, IBM, Codemasters and Jagex.
+Previous graduates from courses in this subject area have gone on to work in a variety of roles such as Technical Content Artist , Functional Tester, Lead Environment Artist, Senior Test Specialist and Senior Producer in organisations including Playstation, Rockstar Games, IBM, Codemasters and Jagex.

 Additionally, you may gain skills that are transferable to other industries and may be able to pursue any career that requires a good honours degree.
 You could go on to further study and the University has many options available for postgraduate study (including postgraduate teacher training) and research which may interest you.